Alon19/Wilfires-in-Australia-and-Israel/README.md

 - Run Logistic Regression on the Train data and Fit The Model.
 - Predict the confidence level of each record in the Test data.
 - Analyze Confusion Matrix’s metrics and ROC Curve of the model.
-3.Test the model on Israel’s Fire data (Non-NA Confidence values).
+3. Test the model on Israel’s Fire data (Non-NA Confidence values).
 - Filter for Non-NA values and preview the data.
 - Predict the confidence level for each record in the data.
 - Analyze Confusion Matrix’s metrics and ROC Curve of the model.
-4.Fill Missing Values using Validated Model.
+4. Fill Missing Values using Validated Model.
-5.Export new data.
+5. Export new data.

 ### Step 3 - Predicting Fires by Temperature and Rainfall